SaiTeja-Nagapuri/Chatbotsai/README.md

 ## Chatbot Project
-This project is a basic Python chatbot developed as part of my internship at CodeClause.
+This project is a basic Python chatbot developed as part of my internship.
 The chatbot uses the nltk library and simple regular expressions to interact with users.

 ## Features
 Interactive chatbot using Python and nltk.